-Today, at 4:00 pm, a small group of us will be meeting at one Marloth Park’s favorite Crocodile River overlooks, known at Two Tree for sundowners.
-Doing so, requires the participants bring lawn chairs.
+Today, at 4:00 pm, a small group of us will be meeting at one of Marloth Park’s favorite Crocodile River overlooks, known as Two Tree for sundowners.
+Doing so requires the participants to bring lawn chairs.
 Without a single such chair in our bush home, we were able to borrow two chairs.

 It certainly has been a social dry spell for citizens throughout the world over the past 14 months since Covid-19 precipitated lockdowns in almost every country.
 At this point, we can’t help but wonder how safe the lessening of lockdown will impact the new cases of the virus as more and more private and public gatherings pick up the pace after all this time.

-Surely, what’s transpiring in India now, with almost 400,000 new cases daily, has something to do with the lack of protective measures exercised by the masses of people attending political, social and religious gatherings.
-It saddens us, when we especially recall hotel guests wandering the corridors in the hotel in Mumbai, talking loudly and gathering in groups without wearing masks or social distancing.
+Surely, what’s transpiring in India now, with almost 400,000 new cases daily, has something to do with the lack of protective measures exercised by the masses attending political, social, and religious gatherings.
+It saddens us when we especially recall hotel guests wandering the corridors in the hotel in Mumbai, talking loudly and gathering in groups without wearing masks or social distancing.

-On several occasions, we were shocked by the hotel hosting weddings, conventions and other events with little regard for the risks of Covid-19.
-This mentality, obviously carried through the entire country and now, India is paying the price with these outrageous numbers of cases and subsequent deaths.
+On several occasions, we were shocked by the hotel hosting weddings, conventions, and other events with little regard for the risks of Covid-19.
+This mentality carried through the entire country, and now, India is paying the price with these outrageous numbers of cases and subsequent deaths.

-But, the desperation by the privately owned hotel to recoup some of their losses prompted them to allow social events to transpire during the worst months of the pandemic which surely continued long after we left.
-Now, we wonder if the hotel, or any other hotels in India are still open for non-Covid guests.
+But, the desperation by the privately-owned hotel to recoup some of their losses prompted them to allow social events to transpire during the worst months of the pandemic, which surely continued long after we left.
+We wonder if the hotel or any other hotels in India are still open for non-Covid guests.

 As mentioned in yesterday’s post here, the uncertainty during these times of Covid-19 is palpable for all of us.
-Many are frustrated over being unable to visit loved ones and many are missing traveling to their favorite locations.
+Many are frustrated over being unable to visit loved ones, and many miss traveling to their favorite locations.
 Of course, cruising has been out of the question and may continue to be so for a few more years to come.

-Currently we have four cruises booked all the way to April 2022, most of which we expect will be canceled.
-One of our cruises will require a payment in full in July which is scheduled to set sail in November, 2021.
-We feel compelled to pay the final payment since we got such a great price on it, which is now priced 50% higher.
-So, just in case, it isn’t canceled, we’ll pay the final payment to lock in our price.
+We currently have four cruises booked for April 2022, most of which we expect to be canceled.
+One of our cruises will require a payment in full in July which is scheduled to set sail in November 2021.
+We feel compelled to pay the final payment since we got such a great price, which is now priced 50% higher.
+So, just in case it isn’t canceled, we’ll pay the final payment to lock in our price.
 It’s all up in the air.

 Photo from one year ago today, May 5, 2020: